FadyMohareb/mapoptics2.0/README.md

 ## Start Screen
 ![alt text](UserGuide/StartUp.png) "Start Screen"

-On start-up of MapOptics, a window will launch whereby you can choose to launch the ‘Verify Genome Assembly’ pipeline by clicking button A. To launch the ‘Perform Comparative Genomics’ pipeline click button B. Button C will show information about program and button D will launch a window showing this help document.
+On start-up of MapOptics, a window will launch whereby you can choose to launch the ‘Verify Genome Assembly’ pipeline by clicking button A. To launch the ‘Perform Comparative Genomics’ pipeline click button B. Button D will launch a window showing this help document.
 Pressing button E will exit the program.

 ## Verify Genome Assembly